 8. Enjoy The Burst of Cultural Escapade At Albert Hall Museum

-#Trivia – In 2011, an X-ray of the Mummy was conducted at the Egyptian museum with the bones still seen intact!
+Trivia – In 2011, an X-ray of the Mummy was conducted at the Egyptian museum with the bones still seen intact!

-You cannot miss one of the famous tourist places of Jaipur, which provided a space for the local artistry and craftsmen to improve their craft.
-There are 16 galleries on its premises, which offers activities to enjoy in Jaipur with kids.
-Also, do not miss out on Albert Hall Museum at night as it is lit up with colorful lights and brings out the true beauty of this place.
+You cannot miss one of the famous tourist places of Jaipur, which provides a space for local artisans and craftsmen to improve their craft.
+There are 16 galleries on its premises, which offer activities to enjoy in Jaipur with kids.
+Also, do not miss out on the Albert Hall Museum at night as it is lit with colorful lights and brings out the true beauty of this place.

-Albert Hall Museum timings: 9 am – 5 pm
+- Albert Hall Museum timings: 9 am – 5 pm

 Night timings: 7 pm – 10 pm

-Albert Hall Museum entry fee: Indians – INR 40/ person, Foreigners – INR 300/ person
+- Albert Hall Museum entry fee: Indians – INR 40/ person, Foreigners – INR 300/ person

 Night entry fees: INR 100/ person